 Thank you for stopping by!
 If you’re coming here after a presentation, I hope you enjoyed it and picked up a few valuable ideas.
 There just wasn’t enough time to discuss all components of the framework, so I thought this would be a great way to fix that.

-In the meantime, I pulled together some great resources and thoughts to help you get more on what we talked about and get started on your plan.
+I pulled together some great resources and thoughts to help you get more on what we talked about and get started on your plan.
 You can also check out the annotated version of the presentation below.

 1: Target Market Profile

 Demographic segmentation is weak at best.
 You have to look far beyond age, gender and location.
 Our goal is to understand the values and motivations of your ideal customers.
 To get there, we first develop a marketing persona, layer on the empathy map and then find an archetype that best fits them.

 The final result is a combination of those three layers that details, in depth, who your customers are and what’s really important to them.
 Create no more then 3 to start with.

 2: Digital Objectives

 You have to be able to clearly and logically detail exactly how digital marketing activity will tie back to core business objectives.
 Developing digital objectives is usually a 4 step process that involves defining a core business objective (usually: to generate revenue), then broad marketing objectives that if achieved, will undoubtedly lead to generation of revenue.
 We then move into the digital space and come up with 3 to 5 objectives based on the broad marketing set.